 Course Directors have general oversight over the degree programmes.
-You should consult the relevant Course Director if you have a questions about your degree programme in general, or if you have difficulty contacting your Advisor of Studies.
-Questions relating to specific modules should be directed to the Module Co-ordinator, whose details will be in the Module Handbook of the module concerned.
+You should consult the relevant Course Director if you have a question about your degree programme in general, or if you have difficulty contacting your Advisor of Studies.
+Questions relating to specific modules should be directed to the Module Co-ordinator, whose details will be on the module homepage on Canvas.